radiantlogic-v8/documentation-new/documentation/connector-properties-guide/overview.md

 # Overview

-Connectors are used for synchronization in the RadiantOne Global Sync module and have three main functions.
+Connectors are used for synchronization in the RadiantOne Global Synchronization (Global Sync) product and have three main functions.

 1. Query data sources and collect changed entries.
-1. Filter unneeded events.
+2. Filter unneeded events.
-1. Publish changed entries with the required information (requested attributes).
+3. Publish changed entries with the required information (requested attributes).

-This document provides a brief introduction to the RadiantOne Global Sync module's architecture and some common topics applicable for all connectors like how to reset the cursor and message size.
+This document provides a brief introduction to the architecture and some common topics applicable for all connectors like how to reset the cursor and message size.
 Other documents in this guide focus on specific connectors per data source type.

 ## About this manual